simonmichael/hledger/.github/ISSUE_TEMPLATE/a-wish.md

   Use `hledger help [--help]` to view the built-in manuals, or view the hledger.org -> REFERENCE MANUALS and choose the proper version at the top of the page.

+You can delete this template text before submitting.